-- (1) The General Manager of the Client Department and the City Manager, or their respective Designates, shall execute acquisition Contracts and all necessary associated documents on behalf of the City for all RFT and RFP awards approved in accordance with Policy # 2 - Approval Authority. - (2) Where a Contract is required for a procurement which was not initiated by a RFT or RFP, but was otherwise authorized and approved in accordance with Policy # 2 - Approval Authority, the person having the applicable Approval Authority for the procurement, or Designate shall also have the authority to execute the Contract and all necessary associated documents on behalf of the City. - (3) For all other Contracts that received Council approval, the City officials named in the Council resolution shall execute such Contracts on behalf of the City.
-Where City officials have not been named in the Council resolution, the Mayor and Clerk shall execute such Contract. - (4) The person(s) who have executed a Contract on behalf of the City in accordance this Policy # 13 shall also have the authority to execute any documents for an assignment or corporate change request related to such Contract. - (5) All Contracts shall be in a form satisfactory to the City Solicitor and shall contain content which is acceptable to the Client Department. - (6) All Authorized Delegates will complete the Notification of Signing Authority Form, which shall not be effective until approved and executed by the General Manager or City Manager, as the case may be, and forwarded to the City's Treasury Services Division for reference.
+- (1) The General Manager of the Client Department and the City Manager, or their respective Designates, shall execute acquisition Contracts and all necessary associated documents on behalf of the City for all RFT and RFP awards approved in accordance with Policy # 2 - Approval Authority.
+The applicable General Manager shall be the General Manager of Finance & Corporate Services in the case of a corporate-wide Contract. - (2) Where a Contract is required for a procurement which was not initiated by a RFT or RFP, but was otherwise authorized and approved in accordance with Policy # 2 Approval Authority, the person having the applicable Approval Authority for the procurement, or Designate shall also have the authority to execute the Contract and all necessary associated documents on behalf of the City. - (3) For all other Contracts that received Council approval, the City officials named in the Council resolution shall execute such Contracts on behalf of the City.
+Where City officials have not been named in the Council resolution, the Mayor and Clerk shall execute such Contract. - (4) The person(s) who have executed a Contract on behalf of the City in accordance this Policy # 13 shall also have the authority to execute any documents for an assignment or corporate change request related to such Contract. - (5) All Contracts shall be in a form satisfactory to the City Solicitor and shall contain content which is acceptable to the Client Department. - (6) All Authorized Delegates will complete the Notification of Signing Authority Form, which shall not be effective until approved and executed by the General Manager or City Manager, as the case may be, and forwarded to the City's Finance & Administration and Special Projects Division for reference.